Air observation post

-Air Observation Post (AOP) is an aeroplane or helicopter used in the role of artillery spotter by the British Army and Commonwealth forces.
-In this role, either the pilot of the aircraft or another crew member acts as an observer watching for targets on the ground, and/or as a Forward Observation Officer directing the fire, by radio, of artillery on the ground (or calling in tactical ground-attack aircraft).
+An air observation post (AOP) is an aeroplane or helicopter used in the role of artillery spotter by the British Army and Commonwealth forces.
+In this role, either the pilot of the aircraft or another crew member acts as an observer watching for targets on the ground, and/or as a forward observation officer directing the fire, by radio, of artillery on the ground (or calling in tactical ground-attack aircraft).

 Background

-In the interwar period, the role of artillery spotting was mixed with reconnaissance and ground attack to be served by Army Co-operation (AC) squadrons.
+In the interwar period, the role of artillery spotting was mixed with reconnaissance and ground attack to be served by Army co-operation (AC) squadrons.
 At the beginning of World War II their standard aircraft was the Westland Lysander.
 This aircraft had a high level of losses with the British Expeditionary Force during the Battle of France: 118 shot down out of a total of 175 deployed.
-This demonstrated the unsuitability of the Lysander for Army Co-operation and called into question the whole concept.
+This demonstrated the unsuitability of the Lysander for Army co-operation and called into question the whole concept.
 These RAF squadrons converted to fighter-bomber aircraft by 1941, dropping the liaison and artillery spotting roles.